-Navigating these laws alone can be stressful, especially if insurance companies, employers, or other parties refute their obligation.
-A knowledgeable and experienced construction accident attorney who knows New York’s labor laws is the best path toward recovering the maximum compensation you and your family deserve.
+Navigating construction accident laws in New York can be overwhelming, especially when dealing with insurance companies, employers, or other parties denying liability.
+A knowledgeable construction accident attorney who understands New York’s labor laws can help you recover the maximum compensation you and your family deserve.

-If your loved one died in a construction accident in New York, you are likely entitled to compensation through the NY state’s worker compensation laws.
-In some instances, you may also file a wrongful death lawsuit.
+If your loved one passed away in a construction accident in New York, you may be entitled to compensation under the state’s workers’ compensation laws.
+In some cases, you might also have the right to file a wrongful death lawsuit for additional damages.

 - Dangerous job sites